bagmk/Quantum_storm-chasers/README.md

 3. pip install -r requirements.txt

 ## How to Use
-For judges feel free run to run the setup and explore the technical documentation found in
+For judges feel free run to run the setup and explore the technical documentation  (by Saesun Kim & Ricky.
+Y) found in

 [Technical Analysis Paper](./result/Technical_Summary.pdf)

-Our business proposal for a quantum algorithm company focused on weather is found here:
+Our business proposal (by Silvia Tzenkova) for a quantum algorithm company focused on weather is found here:

 [Business Analysis Paper](./business/BusinessCases.md)